Your City Budget: A Guide to Understanding the City's Fiscal Year 2021 to 2022 & Fiscal Year 2022 to 2023 Biennial Budget Process

 Keep up-to-date and current during the upcoming budget process.
-Here you can find information related to the Biennial Fiscal Years 2018 to 2019 and 2020 to 2021 budget process and other financial information related to development of the budget.
+Here you can find information related to the Biennial Fiscal Years 2020 to 2021 budget process and other financial information related to development of the budget.

 Community Budget Advisory Task Force

 In the fall of 2020, the City Council established the Community Advisory Budget Task Force, a diverse 28-member body consisting of local residents, business owners, and City personnel.
 The objectives of the Task Force included: